YqIl1/BashFrenzy/README.md

-This project is for Scarlet Game Jam Fall 2026
+This project is for the Scarlet Game Jam Fall 2026
 The theme is Bounce